aarmonis/salifort_employee_attrition/README.md

   ![alt text](images/champion_rf_feature_importance.png)

-The model highlighted that factors such as overwork, evaluation scores, and years at the company are significant predictors of attrition.
+The model highlighted that factors such as overwork, evaluation scores, and tenure are significant predictors of attrition.

 ## Conclusion and Recommendations